 Organisers of the Tour of Chongming Island were one of the first to cancel last year’s event due to COVID-19 surges in China, but the event has returned this year and promises three stages.
 The race has traditionally been well-suited to sprinters and past overall champions include Lorena Wiebes, who won all three stages and the overall title in 2019.
 Other former winners include Charlotte Becker, Jolien D’hoore, Chloe Hosking, while Kirsten Wild won three editions.

-The new women's stage race, formerly the one-day Donostia San Sebastian, was planned for May 14-16 in Spain, but has been postponed.
+The new women's stage race, formerly the one-day race in San Sebastian, was planned for May 14-16 in Spain, but has been postponed.
+Organisers have, instead, brought back their one-day Clasica San Sebastián race and it has been added to the Women's WorldTour on July 31

 Vuelta a Burgos Feminas - May 20-23, Spain